+There are a number of different requirements to fulfil before you can apply.
 From funding deadlines to eligibility criteria, this section provides information to consider before you make an application.

-Points to check before applying for funding
+Organisations applying for funding

 Erasmus+ funding is open to organisations across all sectors of lifelong learning - including school education, vocational education and training, higher education, adult education and the youth sector.

 Take a look at the different Key Actions to see what type of project would suit your organisation.
 You can also view our ‘Who can take part’ page to check if your organisation is eligible to receive Erasmus+ funding.
 The Erasmus+ Programme Guide and our range of UK National Agency application resources will also guide you through the process, which you can find on our ‘Application resources' page.